akanimax/pro_gan_pytorch/README.md

     import pro_gan_pytorch.PRO_GAN as pg

  Use the modules `pg.Generator`, `pg.Discriminator` and
  `pg.ProGAN`.
-Mostly, you'll only need the ProGAN module.
+Mostly, you'll only need the ProGAN module for training.
+For inference, you will probably need the `pg.Generator`.

 4.)
 Example Code for CIFAR-10 dataset: